Integrated Health and Mental Health Care

-Most people with poor mental health will be diagnosed and treated in the primary care setting.
-Depression and anxiety disorders are the most common mental health conditions in primary care, often complicating other medical conditions and making them more difficult to treat.
+Most people with mental health challenges will be diagnosed and treated in the primary care setting.
+Depression and anxiety disorders are the most common mental health conditions seen in primary care, often complicating other medical conditions and making them more difficult to treat.
 In the same way, medical problems can lead to behavioral health problems like depression, anxiety and substance use.

 Impact on Overall Health

 The impact of mental health problems on overall health is well documented:

 - High co-morbidity rates of health and mental health conditions (estimated 40% or more of patients at the Free Clinic have symptoms of depression and/or anxiety)

 - Mental health and substance use conditions are widespread among persons with cancer, heart disease, diabetes, and other health conditions

 - Depression and anxiety can adversely affect management of chronic illnesses such as cardiovascular disease and diabetes

 - High rates of overall health problems and premature death among individuals with serious mental illnesses (per CDC data)